API Reference

 add_middleware(middleware_cls, **middleware_config)[source]

-Add ASGI middleware to the application.
+Add ASGI middleware to the application (valid after construction).

 Parameters: